How to Use a Life Insurance Policy to Save for College

 In making the decision to use or not use whole life insurance as your college savings vehicle you have to consider the fact that eighteen years is a long time and things can change so there are benefits to flexibility.

-Funds can legally be withdrawn without tax penalty to pay for family emergencies not directly related to the insured child (such as paying the mortgage when you lose your job).
+Funds can legally be withdrawn without tax penalty to pay for family emergencies not directly related to the insured child (such as paying the mortgage if you lose your job).

 Also, if your child turns out to be the next Bill Gates (who never completed college) and writes a hot computer program at age 16 and needs funds to launch her company, you can use the money from the life insurance for that purpose.